grafana/awesome-k6/README.md

 - [From Grafana ObservabilityCON: Building performance tests into your CI pipeline with k6 and Grafana, w/ Matthew Churcher, QA Engineer at Vonage](https://grafana.com/go/observabilitycon/2021/performance-testing-vonage/)
 - [EveryoneCanContribute cafe: Load Performance Testing with k6](https://youtu.be/_ty40gSaaw8)
 - [Playlist - What others says about k6](https://www.youtube.com/playlist?list=PLJdv3RhAQXNExTjuYN9ukawFHB7ucuejp)
+  - [What is K6 & How to get started with k6](https://www.youtube.com/watch?v=ZAq87eZ1w2U) - Tutorial using k6 Extensions for Observability by "Is it Observable"
   - [Website Performance + Load Testing with K6 (k6.io) in 5 MINUTES!](https://www.youtube.com/watch?v=brasMBAezJY) - Introductory overview of k6, showing how to create a test from a HAR file, by the DevOps Directive.
   - [Performance Testing your web app with k6](https://www.youtube.com/watch?v=Hu1K2ZGJ_K4) - A walkthrough of the open-source load and performance regression testing tool, k6, and how to load test your APIs and websites, by Chris James.
   - [Application Load Testing with k6](https://www.youtube.com/watch?v=iQmItkazLOk) - Daniel Knittl-Frank @TechTalk Days 2021, Intro to k6.